Living in a Broken World

 Where is Jesus?

-Jesus our Lord has been relegated by many of us to a cypher, a coda in our prayers, a non-entity that means nothing.
+We relegate Jesus our Lord to a cypher, a coda in our prayers, a non-entity that means nothing.
 We have forgotten that:

 Therefore God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.(Phil 2:9-11)